From Full Dynamic to Pure Static: A Family of $GW$-Based Approximations: Results and Discussion

 Within this same regularized framework, we next assess the performance of the present static \textit{self-consistent} scheme relative to qs$GW$.
 For the same set of IPs and basis set, qs$GW$ yields a MAE of \SI{0.336}{\eV} and a MSE of \SI{0.290}{\eV} (see \SupInf), which provides a useful reference point for assessing the performance of related self-consistent static schemes.
 In this spirit, we have implemented a self-consistent scheme based on the purely static self-energy of Eq.~\eqref{eq:1h+1p_static} and compared its performance to qs$GW$.
 For both schemes, we employ the same SRG regularization procedure with a flow parameter $s = 500$.
 This approach results in a MAE of \SI{0.330}{\eV} and a MSE of \SI{0.278}{\eV}, representing a marginal improvement over qs$GW$, yet a substantial one relative to its one-shot counterpart.

 In qs$GW$, the static effective self-energy is defined as \cite{Kotani_2007,Ismail-Beigi_2017}

 This construction corresponds to the usual qs$GW$ static self-energy. \footnote{The definition of Eq.~\eqref{eq:sigmatilde} corresponds to the so-called ``mode A'' introduced by Kotani, van Schilfgaarde, and Faleev. \cite{Kotani_2007} In the same work, the authors proposed an alternative formulation, denoted ``mode B'', which is frequently employed in qs$GW$ implementations relying on analytical continuation of the self-energy. \cite{Lei_2022,Harsha_2024,Forster_2025} In mode B, the off-diagonal elements of the self-energy are evaluated at the Fermi energy, a choice that is numerically more stable than evaluating them at energies far from this reference.
 This modification generally improves convergence while producing results that are qualitatively and quantitatively comparable to those of mode A. Nevertheless, since the expression in Eq.~\eqref{eq:sigmatilde} remains the more widely used definition, the present work is restricted to mode A.} In this approach, the static operator is obtained by symmetrizing the self-energy matrix elements with respect to the quasiparticle energies of the two states involved, i.e., by averaging $\Sigma_{pq}(\epsilon_p)$ and $\Sigma_{qp}(\epsilon_q)$.
-This procedure, which is somehow reminiscent of the non-Dyson ADC procedure (see Appendix \ref{app:ADC_choice}), enforces Hermiticity while preserving the state-dependent energy information.

 By contrast, the static self-energy defined in Eq.~\eqref{eq:1h+1p_static} follows a conceptually different strategy.
 Here, the matrix elements are not constructed from two separate evaluations of the self-energy.
 Instead, the frequency dependence itself is removed at the outset by evaluating each term at a single symmetrically chosen energy, typically $(\epsilon_p+\epsilon_q)/2$.
 In other words, qs$GW$ symmetrizes the matrix elements, whereas the present construction symmetrizes the energy argument entering the self-energy.